Chart Color Schemes

 Flinders Park was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Flinders Park, surveyed in June 2021, exhibited higher cultural diversity than most local markets.
-Its population born overseas stood at 31.0%, with 34.2% speaking languages other than English at home.
-Christianity was the predominant religion, comprising 57.7%.
+Flinders Park, surveyed in July-August 2016, had a higher cultural diversity than most local areas, with 31.0% of its population born overseas and 34.2% speaking languages other than English at home.
+Christianity was the predominant religion, accounting for 57.7% of people.
+The category 'Other' religions comprised 3.4%, compared to 1.8% in Greater Adelaide.

 Frequently Asked Questions - Diversity